-The EU Settled Status scheme opened fully in March 2019, despite ongoing uncertainty around the UK’s relationship with the EU.
+The EU Settled Status scheme opened fully in March 2019.

-If Brexit goes ahead, all EEA nationals and their family members will have to apply for settlement to ensure they continue to access essential services (e.g. health, housing) and retain their ability to work.
+All EEA nationals and their family members will have to apply for settlement to ensure they can continue to access essential services (e.g. health, housing) and retain their ability to work after Brexit.
 This will also apply to other individuals and families who derive their rights from EEA legislation, such as Zambrano and Ibrahim/Teixeira carers.